-Class action initiated over government’s Robodebt scheme
+Class action initiated over government’s robodebt scheme

 “These people are the least able groups to afford the heavy-handed actions which are based on a system that used ATO averages that didn’t take into account individual circumstances,” Gordon said.

 “The unfair and incorrect assumptions had a devastating financial impact of people’s lives.
 The emotional distress for people who have done nothing wrong has been high.
-The Robodebt system put debt collectors onto innocent people to chase unlawful debts.
+The robodebt system put debt collectors onto innocent people to chase unlawful debts.

 “They have been unfairly and financially disadvantaged and must be repaid with interest, penalties dropped and damages paid,” he said.